1. Who pays my medical bills and lost wages? (FAQ-1)

 2. Can you recommend a doctor to me to treat me for my injuries?
 (FAQ-2)

 We can.
 It is typically our preference that clients seek treatment from their existing health care providers (or request a referral from them).
 But if you do not have an existing health care provider or your provider requires payment before the resolution of your case, we can provide you with a list of quality health care providers that we know who will not require payment until after the resolution of your case.
-It is important note that it is a common occurrence for our office to help you with locating a medical provider.
+It is important to note that it is a common occurrence for our office to help you with locating a medical provider.
 The reason for this is that many if not most medical providers do not want to be involved in an injury case for various reasons.
-Rest assured, we only will refer you to facilities that we believe are top-notch medical providers and experienced at providing appropriate medical care for your accident related trauma.
+Rest assured, we only will refer you to facilities that we believe are top-notch medical providers and experienced at providing appropriate medical care for your accident-related trauma.

 3. What is Medical Payments Coverage (MEDPAY) insurance and do I have it?
 (FAQ-3)